 You can really see the shaping in this next shot

-Now when I wrap the tsuka there will be some nice volume in the center of the tsuka while the bottom of the hishigami won’t stand out as much toward the edges avoiding that ugly boxy look you see on most production tsuka.
+Now when I wrap the tsuka there will be some nice volume in the center of the tsuka while the bottom of the hishigami won’t stand out as much toward the edges avoiding that ugly boxy look you see on a lot of production tsuka.

-It took a very long time, a lot of research, and a ton of trial and error to figure out all of the elements that make a good looking tsuka that also functions well.
-Proper shaping of the core, using paper strips, and properly made hishigami using the correct paper all lend to a better finished product.
+It took a very long time, a lot of research, and a ton of trial and error to figure out all of the elements that make for a good looking tsuka that also functions well.
+Proper shaping of the core, using shims, and properly made hishigami using the correct paper all lend to a better finished product.

 Is it easy?
-No, not terribly.
+Fairly.
 Is it fun?
 I don’t particularly enjoy making them.
 Would it be much easier and faster to cut cardstock?
 Sure but it shows and you just might regret it down the road when you wind up having to re-wrap your tsuka over and over again until you’re happy with it.